Join us on a virtual tour through the Doppelleu brewing cellar.

 “We’re constantly creating new beers – at least two a year so far.
 Therefore, it was crucial for us that the system is extremely flexible.
 In our first conversation with Christian Ernst it became instantly clear that we had found the perfect partner for this project: KIESELMANN,” says Doppelleu master brewer Patrick Thomi, regarding the relationship.
 The KIESELMANN Anlagenbau team specializes in outfitting breweries, which makes up more than 80 percent of all projects that the company handles.

-The sheer numbers connected to this project are impressive for a brewery: 24 cylindroconical tanks with 400 hectoliters gross volume each, four yeast tanks with 50 hectoliters gross volume each and seven CIP tanks with 50 hectoliters per container.
+The sheer numbers connected to this project are impressive for a brewery: 24 cylindroconical tanks with 400 hectoliters gross volume each, four yeast tanks with 50 hectoliters gross volume each and seven CIP tanks with 50 hectoliters per vessel.
 The fewest possible operators was the main criterion for choosing the automated double-seat valve technology.
 A total of 400 double-seat valves with control heads were installed on eight valve manifolds.

-The entire cellar can be controlled directly on site as well as from the brewery office located in the main building.
-The control system itself is a classic design: The central main control cabinet in the basement contains the complete power unit as well as the PLC.
+The entire cellar can be controlled directly on site as well as from the brewmaster's office located in the main building.
+The control system itself is a classic design: The central main control cabinet in the cellar contains the complete power unit as well as the PLC.
 It is connected to the decentralized control cabinets via Profibus DP.
 Each of the six valve manifolds with the associated four ZKLs is equipped with its own control cabinet.
 Each of these contain an ET200M module and an ASI bus master, which handles individual valve control.
 This clear, highly coordinated distribution of control cabinets ensures an optimal maintenance process.